LaWebcapsule/directus9/docs/getting-started/glossary.md

 two main ways to achieve multitenancy:

-- **Project Scoping** — Creating a super-admin layer that provisions new tenant projects has been made easier by the Cloud-native model of Directus 9+.
+- **Project Scoping** — Creating a super-admin layer that provisions new tenant projects has been made easier by the Cloud-native model of Directus9 9+.
 This method involves developing custom code that can dynamically spin up/down projects, but is also the most flexible, supporting scoped extensions and differentiated project settings.
 - **Role Scoping** — In this method, you create one Role per tenant, and configure their permissions to properly scope them within a single project.
 This direction allows for tenants to share a single schema using _item_ scoped